aemuser/roman-conversion-master/README.md

 ## Swagger UI

+List of all available end points :

 http://localhost:8081/swagger-ui/index.html?configUrl=/v3/api-docs/swagger-config

-To chek the health of the application, 1) use springboot provided [actuator](http://localhost:8080/actuator/health) or 2) App defined [HealthCheck](http://localhost:8080/)

 ## Code Quality
 - Sonar Lint  / Sonar Qube plugins for static code analysis
 - Code coverage plugins to measure code coverage

 # Monitoring & Metrics
-- Relying on springboot provided [Health](http://localhost:8081/actuator/health) [Metrics](http://localhost:8081/actuator/metrics) end points.
+- Relying on springboot provided [Health](http://localhost:8081/actuator/health) and [Metrics](http://localhost:8081/actuator/metrics) end points.
 - These management endpoints have been enabled in application.properties.

 For metrics, Spring Boot Actuator provides an auto-configuration for Micrometer, that serves as ab application metrics facade with support for various monitoring systems.
 We may use any of the supported systems,